hwcltjn/mattermost-installer/README.md

 * Configures a Let's Encrypt SSL certificate with an A+ SSL Labs rating (with automatic renewals!)
 * Configures UFW as a firewall and opens ports for SSH, HTTP and HTTPS
 * Installs and configures fail2ban for SSHD, NGINX and Mattermost
-* Install and configures Unattended Upgrades for the OS
+* Installs and configures Unattended Upgrades for the OS

 ## Usage